jeffpar/pcjs/tools/disk/README.md

     node modules/diskinfo.js PCDOS200-DISK1.json --list

-To display all the unallocated bytes of a disk image:
+To display all the unused bytes of a disk image:

-    node modules/diskinfo.js PCDOS200-DISK1.json --list=unallocated
+    node modules/diskinfo.js PCDOS200-DISK1.json --list=unused

+NOTE: Unused bytes are different than (ie, are a superset of) free bytes.
+Free bytes are always measured in terms of unused clusters, multiplied by the cluster size, whereas unused bytes are the combination of all completely unused clusters *plus* any partially unused clusters.
+Being able to see all the unused data on a disk can be a valuable forensic tool.

+TODO: Update the unused byte report to include unused bytes, if any, in all FAT sectors and directory sectors.

 To extract all the files from a disk image: